streamlit/docs/content/library/advanced-features/custom-classes.md

 This behavior is [configurable](https://docs.streamlit.io/library/advanced-features/configuration) via the `enumCoercion` setting in your Streamlit
 `config.toml` file.
 It is enabled by default, and may be disabled or set to a stricter set of matching criteria.

-If, with Enum coercion enabled, you find that you still encounter issues, consider following some of the other [basic guildelines](#basic-guidelines), such as moving your Enum class definition to a separate module file.
+If, with Enum coercion enabled, you find that you still encounter issues, consider following some of the other [general guildelines](#general-guidelines), such as moving your Enum class definition to a separate module file.